Gassan Shrine

 Gassan Shrine (月山神社, Gassan jinja) is a Shinto shrine on Mount Gassan in Yamagata Prefecture, Japan.
 It was formerly a national shrine of the first rank (国幣大社, kokuhei taisha) in the Modern system of ranked Shinto Shrines.
-The main kami enshrined here is Tsukuyomi-no-Mikoto (月読命).
+The main kami enshrined here is Tsukuyomi-no-Mikoto (月読命), the Shinto moon god.
 It was established in 593.

 The shrine's main festival is held annually on August 14.

+Mount Gassan is the tallest of the Three Mountains of Dewa and is famous for its natural scenery and beauty.
+The kanji for Gassan literally translates to "Moon Mountain".
+It is home to many rare alpine plants and other marsh vegetation.
+The hiking path to the peak of Mt.
+Gassan is the second-highest point in the Shonai Region of Japan.
+However, due to heavy snowfall, the mountain is usually accessible only from late spring to early fall..